mikrofusion/react-flux-reflux/presentation.rst

 Redux uses a single store to store the state of the application.

-Redux uses the Event Sourcing Pattern and adds a Reducer to mutate the store.
+Redux uses the Event Sourcing Pattern and adds Reducers to mutate the store.

 ----